exakat/php-dictionary/dictionary.rst

 Rubber Ducking Debugging
 ------------------------

-Rubber Ducking is a debugging technic, where one explains the bug in human language, to a partner.
+Rubber Ducking is a debugging technique, where one explains the bug in human language, to a partner.
 The partner may be a real human, but also, an inanimate object, such as a rubber duck.
 In the process of explaining, the speaker clarifies the situation and often, get a deeper knowledge.

-The 'rubber duck' reference is mentionned in the 'Pragmatic programmer' book.
+The 'rubber duck' reference is mentioned in the 'Pragmatic programmer' book.

 `Documentation <https://en.wikipedia.org/wiki/Rubber_duck_debugging>`__